 - Local payouts to sellers in local currencies, allowing Platforms to internationalise their businesses without local entities or bank partners (enabling payouts in 15+ currencies in 30+ countries around the world).

 - Protection of sensitive card information to a PCI Level 1 standard so Platforms don’t have to worry about being PCI compliant.

-In summary, Connect provides Platforms in Europe with a sophisticated and compliant payments flow that enables Platforms to design their agreements with their Sellers in compliance with local payments law, without having to pursue their own payments licenses and become regulated businesses.
+In summary, Connect provides Platforms in Europe with a sophisticated and compliant payments flow that enables Platforms to design their agreements with their Sellers in compliance with local payments law, without having to pursue their own payments licences and become regulated businesses.
 Stripe shoulders this regulatory burden so that Platforms can focus their time and resources on running their businesses.
-Many hundreds of Platforms with Sellers across Europe have already chosen to rely on Stripe Connect, rather than having to obtain their own payments license or fit within a narrow exemption.
+Many hundreds of Platforms with Sellers across Europe have already chosen to rely on Stripe Connect, rather than having to obtain their own payments licence or fit within a narrow exemption.

 This guide is provided for informational purposes, and Platforms should always independently verify their own unique regulatory positions.
 If you have questions regarding Stripe Connect, we’d love to hear from you.Back to Connect